 - Cloaked images – Manipulative use of images in order to get more clicks.

 We’re not just trying to sell you on our other services, here.
-Online marketing is simply a far more holistic strategy than it once was.
+Online marketing is simply a far more rounded strategy than it once was.

-These days, though, the most common reason your website isn’t ranking is probably:
+These days, though, the most common reason your website isn’t ranking is probably because your competition is doing more than you.

 If you’ve been dipping your toes into SEO, you may start to see a little movement up the rankings.
 However, the simple fact is that those who wade out into the deeper end of SEO are going to see more results than you.